nagamadhu025/Expense-Tracker/README.md

 🎯 Who Can Use

-Students 🎓
+Students

-Professionals 💼
+Professionals

-Fitness lovers 🏋️
+Fitness lovers

-Anyone who wants organized life 😌
+Anyone who wants an organized life

-🚀 Future Updates
+🚀 Future Plans

-AI suggestions 🤖
+AI suggestions

-Smart tasks 🧠
+Smart task ideas

-Workout tips 🏃‍♂️
+Workout tips

-Mobile app 📱
+Mobile app

-Dark mode 🌙
+Dark mode

-Notifications 🔔
+Notifications

-👨‍💻 Author

-Your Name

-⭐ If you like it, star the repo! ⭐
+⭐ Star the repo if you like it!